Blog Layout

 Domestic violence victims have special rental provisions.
 California tenants who are victims of stalking, sexual violence or domestic violence can terminate rental agreements early under the California landlord-tenant law (Cal.
 Civ.
 Code § 1946.7).

 Landlords are entitled to verify any claims of domestic violence.
-A landlord can do so by requiring the tenant to provide a copy of the police report, the emergency protective order or the restraining order.
+A landlord can do so by requiring the tenant to provide a copy of the police report notice, the emergency protective order or the restraining order.

 california domestic violence lease